 05 Nov How Practices Win Big by Sorting Taxes Early

 It is not uncommon for accountants to wait until January of the new year to focus on taxes, but this decision often presents pitfalls for the practice owners employing them.
-By leaving inadequate time to properly examine tax reduction strategies, dental professionals often wind up paying more taxes than are required of them by US law.
+By leaving inadequate time to properly examine tax reduction strategies, dental professionals can wind up paying more taxes than are required of them by US law.
 Here are a few tips on how to get proactive in order to make the best of your tax situation.

 If you haven’t already, start compiling the necessary records and documents you’ll need to file now.
 Be sure to double-check social security numbers, EIN numbers and all other information that may be required by the IRS.
 Also, try and locate already-filed forms such as Form 941.
-Save all of this information and documentation in a secure and consolidated area and be sure to back it up just in case.
-You can also be proactive by prepaying some of 2021’s anticipated expenses prior to December 31.
+Save all of this information and documentation in a secure and consolidated location and be sure to back it up just in case.
+You can also be proactive by prepaying some of 2022’s anticipated expenses prior to December 31.
 For example, you may prepay rent for up to 10 months and deduct that prepayment this year.
 The same applies to expenses like lab work and supplies when you settle up in advance with a “pre-paid tab.”

 Take advantage of Section 179 deductions